mdv3101/AVFR-Gan/README.md

 # AVFR-Gan: Audio-Visual Face Reenactment
 Official github repo for [Audio Visual Facial Reenactment](http://cvit.iiit.ac.in/research/projects/cvit-projects/avfr) (WACV 2023).
-We will be releasing the code shortly.
-Stay tuned!
+For now, we have put the public release of code on hold due to licensing and ethical concerns.
+Feel free to reach out for any specific queries!

 Paper Link: [arXiv](https://arxiv.org/abs/2210.02755)